puigfp/puigfp.github.io/public/blog/post/2020-05-14-github-ssh/index.md

 For instance, if my work key is loaded in my SSH agent and I run `git clone github-personal:puigfp/repo.git`, the SSH client may try to authenticate using my work key before trying with my personal key.

-When it happens, the authentication succeeds, because my work key is associated with a github account, but the clone fails with:
+When it happens, the authentication succeeds, because my work key is known by github (as it's associated with my work account), but the clone fails with:

 ```
 ERROR: Repository not found.